tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

 ---
 # DeviceMeta

 DeviceMeta events are a catch-all for metadata about whatever device is currently being used.
-We expect the domain of deviceMeta events to expand regularly as we want to track more and more things about the device-proper.
+We expect the domain of deviceMeta events to expand regularly as we want to track more and more things about the device proper.

 The "type" of a deviceMeta event is defined by the `subType` field.